HPC setup

 cat C:\Users\<YourUsername>\.ssh/known_hosts1.1.
 Generate SSH Key Pair

-We will specify the type of key to create with the option -t (default) and use a filename that describes what the key is for (e.g. id_UCloud).
-Don’t enter a passphrase (for now!):
+We will specify the type of key with -t and save it under a descriptive filename (e.g. id_UCloud).
+Don’t enter a passphrase (for now!).

 This might be due to broken permissions.